 Ansel of Briarcliff

-An ambitious assassin-in-training at the Silent Assassins’ fortress.
+Ansel of Briarcliff is an ambitious assassin-in-training at the Silent Assassins’ fortress.
 She hails originally from the Flatlands by the Western Wastes.

 Ansel's Sister